Camden County residents bring safety concerns to local leaders after recent break-ins

 "At every one of our monthly business meetings, the chief and I have spoken about our plans and what we're doing to improve safety and increase preventative measures and also solve any activity that's going on," Mayor Bianco-Bezich said.

-"A lot of those individuals don't attend our monthly meeting, so I think some of what they're going to see or hear if they're open to dialogue with us beyond this meeting is that we're doing already so much of what they really had no idea about," the mayor continued.
+"A lot of those individuals don't attend our monthly meeting, so I think some of what they're going to see or hear if they're open to dialogue with us beyond this meeting is that we're doing already so much of what they really had no idea about or that theyre requesting ," the mayor continued.

-Some steps the mayor says she has already taken include applying for a grant to move the police department out of the basement of a township building and into a new facility.
+Some steps the mayor says she has already taken include applying for a grant to move the police department out of the basement of a borough building and into a new facility.

 This would help the department make technology upgrades and hire more officers.

-The township currently has 21 police officers and the mayor hopes to have 30 by 2030.
+The borough currently has 21 police officers and the mayor hopes to have 30 by 2030.

 She says she hopes to collaborate with residents and Haddonfield Safe on more ways to make them feel secure in their town.